nbgallery/nbgallery/docs/configuration.md

 If you use some other authentication method, you can implement your own Devise strategy using nbgallery's [extension system](extensions.md).
 [Sample skeleton here](../samples/external_auth).

-## Creating an admin user
+## Creating users/admin user
 While not strictly necessary, you'll probably want one of your user accounts to have admin powers within nbgallery.

+Admin users can then modify other user accounts from the `/users` endpoint, available from the Admin page under the user silhouette icon.
+### OAuth
+OAuth authenticated users automatically have an account created for them.

+### As part of Application Startup
-Option 1: You can have an admin user created at startup by setting the `NBGALLERY_ADMIN_USER`, `NBGALLERY_ADMIN_PASSWORD`(minimum of 6 chars), and `NBGALLERY_ADMIN_EMAIL` environment variables before starting up the server.
+You can have an admin user created at startup by setting the `NBGALLERY_ADMIN_USER`, `NBGALLERY_ADMIN_PASSWORD`(minimum of 6 chars), and `NBGALLERY_ADMIN_EMAIL` environment variables before starting up the server.

+### Using provided scripts
+Use the [create_user](../script/create_user.rb) script to create a user `bundle exec rails runner script/create_user.rb`

+### Toggle existing user to an Admin
-Option 2: Register the account through the normal web UI process, then toggle the admin field.
+For accounts created using the create_user script or registered through the normal web UI process, you can turn them into an admin multiple ways.
 You can toggle the admin field directly in mysql, through the `rails console`, or using [this script](../script/make_admin_user.rb).

-Admin users can then modify other user accounts from the `/users` endpoint, available from the Admin page under the user silhouette icon.

 ## Scheduled jobs